Carpal Tunnel Surgery

 In addition to this, carpal tunnel surgery is an operation like any other and is vulnerable to the same kinds of surgical risk which affect any other operations.
 Surgeons unfortunately do sometimes cut, stretch or compress structures which they should not and some patients will get wound infections or vascular complications which can make more of a mess of the hand than the original CTS.
 A few unfortunate patients are afflicted by a poorly understood condition called complex regional pain syndrome (old name reflex sympathetic dystrophy) which can follow any injury to a limb.
 A full discussion of this difficult condition is outside the scope of this site but a good starting point for information about it is the NHS choices website.

-The bottom line is that not all patients are satisfied with the outcome of their carpal tunnel operation and in my own area about 8% of all operated patients consider their hand to be worse after surgery than it was beforehand. (people who have seen me may remember that I usually quote a figure of 5% failure for surgery - this is because some failures are predictable, at least in a statistical sense and I am modifying the figures to the particular circumstances of the patients that I personally am recommending surgery for - see below for much more on surgical prognosis).
+The bottom line is that not all patients are satisfied with the outcome of their carpal tunnel operation and in my own area about 8% of all operated patients consider their hand to be worse after surgery than it was beforehand. (people who have seen me may remember that I usually quote a figure of 5% failure for surgery - this is because some failures are predictable, at least in a statistical sense and I am modifying the figures to the particular circumstances of the patients that I personally am recommending surgery for - see elsewhere for much more on surgical prognosis).
 Although this is considered a successful operation by general surgical standards, and most patients are undoubtedly very satisfied with the results it is also true that a few of the worst affected patients have their lives ruined by the consequences of carpal tunnel surgery and it is not a procedure to be undertaken lightly.

 In the many published series of carpal tunnel operations there is considerable variation in the reported surgical success rate and it appears that some surgeons are able, presumably through a combination of good patient selection and surgical expertise, to achieve better results than others (Bland 2007).
 I have spent many years exploring the factors which might influence surgical outcomes for CTS and what I have discovered so far is covered in the section on surgical prognosis.